ryanperrymba/PowerBIConvertUTCtoLocalTime/README.md

 # Power BI Convert UTC to Local Time

-Query Functions to convert times from UTC to Local Time
+Power BI Power Query M Functions to convert times from UTC to Local Time

 The purpose of this repositiory is to provide sample code for developers struggling with the different ways in which Power BI Desktop and Power BI handle time zone conversion.